SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 	- combines the search cost and solution cost (path cost of solution found)

 ### Search Strategies
-- Uninformed Search Strategies	- use only the information available in the problem definition		- Breadth-first Search
+- Uninformed Search Strategies	- use only the information available in the problem definition		- Breadth-First Search
-		- Uniform-cost Search
+		- Uniform-Cost Search
-		- Depth-first Search
+		- Depth-First Search
-		- Depth-limited Search
+		- Depth-Limited Search
 		- Iterative Deepening Search- Informed Search Strategies	- use problem-specific knowledge to guide the search
 	- usually more efficient